Polymer/old-docs-site/0.8/docs/migration.md

     (equivalent to `event.path` under shadow DOM).

-## Data binding
+## Data binding {#data-binding}

-Data binding in 0.8 is much simpler than in 0.5.
+Data binding in 0.8 is simpler than in 0.5.
 It is based on generated property accessors, generated at element registration time, which provides high performance with minimal cost at instantiation time.
 The main differences in binding are: